zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

     .Instances(1));
 ```

 Notice the subscription name needs to be provided when consuming from a topic.
-Furthermore, the subscription has to be created in Azue before running your application (it is not automatically created).
+Furthermore, the subscription has to be created in Azure before running your application (it is not automatically created).

 To consume `TMessage` by `TConsumer` from `some-queue` Azure Service Bus queue use: